nodejscn/node-api-cn/cluster/how_it_works.md

    idea of what the number 7 file descriptor references.
 2. `server.listen(handle)` Listening on handles explicitly will cause the worker to use the supplied handle, rather than talk to the master process.
-If the worker already has the handle, then it's presumed that you know what you are doing.
 3. `server.listen(0)` Normally, this will cause servers to listen on a random port.
 However, in a cluster, each worker will receive the same "random" port each time they do `listen(0)`.
 In essence, the port is random the first time, but predictable thereafter.
-If you want to listen on a unique port, generate a port number based on the cluster worker ID.
+To listen on a unique port, generate a port number based on the cluster worker ID.

-There is no routing logic in Node.js, or in your program, and no shared state between the workers.
-Therefore, it is important to design your program such that it does not rely too heavily on in-memory data objects for things like sessions and login.
+*Note*: Node.js does not provide routing logic.
+It is, therefore important to design an application such that it does not rely too heavily on in-memory data objects for things like sessions and login.

-Because workers are all separate processes, they can be killed or re-spawned depending on your program's needs, without affecting other workers.
+Because workers are all separate processes, they can be killed or re-spawned depending on a program's needs, without affecting other workers.
 As long as there are some workers still alive, the server will continue to accept connections.
 If no workers are alive, existing connections will be dropped and new connections will be refused.
-Node.js does not automatically manage the number of workers for you, however.
-It is your responsibility to manage the worker pool for your application's needs.
+Node.js does not automatically manage the number of workers, however.
+It is the application's responsibility to manage the worker pool based on its own needs.